The Ultimate Ignition Poker Review

-You just have a grade on a curve.
+You just have to grade on a curve.

 9-seated tables do still exist

-Your preference for shorthanded or full-table cash games is going to be individual, but personally I’m glad that full-table games are still plentiful at Ignition Poker as they’re sometimes on the endangered species list at other sites.
+Your preference for shorthanded or full-table cash games is going to be individual, but personally, I’m glad that full-table games are still plentiful at Ignition Poker.
+They’re sometimes on the endangered species list at other sites.